isFakeAccount/psnawp/README.md

 ```
 {"npsso":"<64 character npsso code>"}
 ```
 This npsso code will be used in the api for authentication purposes.
+The refresh token that is generated from npsso lasts about 2 months.
+After that you have to get a new npsso token.
+The bot will print a warning if there are less than 3 days left in refresh token expiration.

 Following is the quick example on how to use this library

 ```
 from psnawp_api import psnawp